5 Amazing Benefits of Eating Pineapple

-By improving the health of your intestines, fiber also optimizes the health of your skin, as it eliminates toxins from the body.
+By improving the health of your intestines, fiber also optimizes the health of your skin, as it eliminates waste from the body.

 If you’re on a weight loss diet, you should also know that eating pineapple is a good option for satisfying the craving to eat something sweet, while also providing you with water and fiber.

-When it reaches your intestines, it facilitates the break down of food and the absorption of nutrients.
+When bromelain, a protein, reaches your intestines, it facilitates the break down of food and the absorption of nutrients.
 At the same time, it reduces stomach acid reflux and the symptoms of heartburn.

 2. It helps your heart